Stephen Wilkinson: Recognition and last years

 Manchester University gave him an honorary MA in 1982 and he was awarded an MBE for services to choral music in the 1992 New Year Honours.

 Wilkinson's 70th birthday was marked by his appearance as "Artist of the Week" on BBC Radio 3; also, choral compositions were written for him in honour of the occasion by Michael Ball, Alan Bullard, Stephen Dodgson, David Gow, John Joubert, John McCabe and Elizabeth Maconchy.
 His 80th birthday was celebrated with a pair of concerts in Trinity College, Cambridge.

 In 1945 Wilkinson married Anna Dam, whom he had met in the Faroe Islands and he learnt Faroese especially for her.
 They had four children, David, Christina, Bernard and Andrew.
-Anna died in 1975, and later that year he married Delyth Jones, a psychotherapist and soprano, with whom he had two daughters, Clare and Stella.
-He lived in Altrincham, Cheshire for over 50 years until his death.
+Anna died in 1975, and later that year he married Delyth Jones, a therapist and soprano, with whom he had two daughters, Clare and Stella.
+He lived in Sale, Cheshire for over 50 years until his death.
 Of his six children, four of them followed him into the music profession.

-During his final years he embarked on a new career as reader for concerts given by his daughter Clare's early music ensemble, Courtiers of Grace, with whom he has appeared at the Trigonale Festival (Austria), Trinity College, Cambridge, the Brighton and York Early Music Festivals and Stour Music.

 He died on 10 August 2021, aged 102.